alexeagle/doc.bzl/README.md

 We patch the `bzl_library` targets to include `native.starlark_doc_extract` rules, enabling the extraction of documentation directly from Starlark sources.
 A custom build target then uses our renderer (a small TypeScript program in this repo) to convert the protobufs into structured Markdown files, one per ruleset.
-Finally, a GitHub Actions workflow publishes these Markdown files to a GitHub Pages site, making the documentation easily accessible and always up to date.
+Finally, a GitHub Actions workflow publishes a Jekyll website to GitHub Pages, making the documentation easily accessible and always up to date.

 ## Future work